Fannie Hurst: Author

 In 1912, after numerous rejections, Hurst finally published a story in The Saturday Evening Post, which shortly thereafter requested exclusive release of her future writings.
 She went on to publish many more stories, mostly in the Post and in Cosmopolitan magazine, eventually earning as much as $5,000 per story.
 Her first collection of short stories, Just Around the Corner, was published in 1914, and her first novel, Star-Dust: The Story of an American Girl, appeared in 1921.

 By 1925, she had published five collections of short stories and two novels, and become one of the most highly paid authors in the United States.
 It was said of Hurst that "no other living American woman has gone so far in fiction in so short a time."

 Her works were designed to appeal primarily to a female audience, and usually had working-class or middle-class female protagonists concerned with romantic relationships and economic need (see Major themes).
-Her work was described in 1928 as "overwhelmingly prodigal of both feeling and language ... mix[ing] naked, realistic detail with simple unrestrained emotion."
-Hurst was heavily influenced by the works of Edgar Lee Masters, particularly Spoon River Anthology (1916), and also read the works of Charles Dickens, Upton Sinclair, and Thomas Hardy.
+Hurst was strongly influenced by the works of Edgar Lee Masters, particularly Spoon River Anthology (1916).
+She also had read and learned from the works of Charles Dickens, Upton Sinclair, and Thomas Hardy.
 Hurst considered herself to be a serious writer, and publicly disparaged the works of other popular authors such as Gene Stratton-Porter and Harold Bell Wright, dismissing Wright as a "sentimental" author whose works people read only for "relaxation".

-Early in Hurst's career, critics also considered her a serious artist, admiring her sensitive portrayals of immigrant life and urban working girls.
+Early in Hurst's career, critics also considered her to be a serious artist, admiring her sensitive portrayals of immigrant life and urban "working girls".
 Her stories and books regularly made annual "best-of" lists, and she was called a female O. Henry.
 Her second novel, Lummox (1923), about the tribulations of an oppressed domestic servant, was praised for its insights by Vladimir Lenin, Leon Trotsky, and Eleanor Roosevelt.
-However, some reviewers criticized her for "sappy" plots and careless writing, and F. Scott Fitzgerald, in his 1920 novel This Side of Paradise, had a character presciently describe Hurst as one of several authors "not producing among 'em one story or novel that will last 10 years."
+However, some reviewers criticized her for "sappy" plots and careless writing.
+F. Scott Fitzgerald, in his 1920 novel This Side of Paradise, had a character presciently describe Hurst as one of several authors "not producing among 'em one story or novel that will last 10 years."